antonw-88/GICSP/industrial-protocols/readme.md

 # Commonly Used Industrial Protocols
-The goal for the exame is to understand various industrial protocols that exist.
-Their names; ports; overall functionality; security weaknesses; strengths/benefits; use-cases; purdue level(s) that the protocol is related to; being able to use this information to handle the protocol in a secure manner.
+The goal for the exame is to understand common industrial protocols.
+This understanding includes: names; standard ports; overall functionality; security weaknesses; strengths/benefits; use-cases; purdue level(s) that the protocol is related to; being able to use this information to handle the protocol in a secure manner.
 The goal is not to be able to configure and pratically implement the protocol. _Note: for someone without and IT background, reading up on the OSI-model and related topics is seemingly necessary._

 For a summary of each protocol, see the .md files of this folder.